Rather speak to person? Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you

 Is Bankruptcy advertised in the Newspaper?

-Will your Landlord or Mortgage Company find out you are Bankrupt?
+Will your Landlord or Mortgage Lender find out you are Bankrupt?

-If you are a home owner your Mortgage lender will be informed of your Bankruptcy as they are an interested party.
+Where you are a home owner your Mortgage lender will be informed.
+This is because they are an interested party.
 However they will not have a problem as long as you maintain your mortgage payments.
-They will certainly not ask you to terminate your mortgage early.